mjb logo

 • Work for a company with at least 5 employees.

-• Have worked at least 1,250 hours in the last 12 months.
+• Have worked at least 1,250 hours in the past year.

 CFRA Benefits

-CFRA provides 12 weeks of unpaid, job-protected leave for baby bonding.
+Under CFRA, eligible employees can take up to 12 weeks of unpaid, job-protected leave for baby bonding.
 This applies not only to biological parents but also to adoptive and foster parents.

-For example, if a family adopts a child, they can take 12 weeks under CFRA to bond with their new family member.
+For example, if a family adopts a child, they can take up to 12 weeks under CFRA to bond with their new family member.
 Similarly, foster parents who welcome a new child into their home can use CFRA leave to provide care and emotional support during the transition.

 Unlike PDL, CFRA applies to both mothers and fathers, as well as adoptive or foster parents.